Princes in the Tower: Other suspects

-Some scholars have accused John Howard, 1st Duke of Norfolk, Margaret Beaufort (Henry VII's mother), or Jane Shore (Edward IV's mistress).
+Some scholars have accused John Howard, Margaret Beaufort (Henry VII's mother), or Jane Shore (Edward IV's mistress).
 The Beaufort theory was supported by Philippa Gregory in a 2013 BBC documentary series The Real White Queen and her Rivals, However, it has been sustained only by speculation about a possible motive, rather than evidence.
 Pollard has commented regarding such theories: "None deserve serious consideration.
 The problem with all these accusations is that they beg the question of access to the Tower without Richard's knowledge and overlook the fact that Richard was responsible for the safekeeping of his nephews".

+In the twist ending to his chamber opera Edward and Richard: The True Story of the Princes in the Tower, Alexander Voltz promoted the possibility that the princes had been murdered by their mother, Elizabeth Woodville.
+Voltz consulted with historian Nathen Amin, who described the Woodville theory as "unlikely, but not impossible – and, in my opinion, more believable than the survived story".

 Survival theories

-Historian David Baldwin suggests that Henry VII's reticence on the subject may have been because at least one of the princes was still alive; he considers that Richard is more likely to have survived, with Edward dying of a malady.
+Historian David Baldwin suggests that Henry VII's reticence on the subject may have been because at least one of the princes was still alive; he considers that Prince Richard is more likely to have survived, with Edward V dying of a malady.
 Baldwin argues that it is "impossible" that no one knew what happened to the Princes after they entered the Tower; he believes Richard III and Henry VII, leading courtiers and their mother would all have known the boys' whereabouts and welfare.
 Baldwin argues that had this been the case, Henry VII would have had the choice of keeping quiet about the survival of Richard, or having him executed, and concluded, "He [Henry] would have been happy to let people think the boys had been murdered, but not to speculate when or by whose hand."

 During the reign of Henry VII, two individuals claimed to be the princes who had somehow escaped death.
-Lambert Simnel was crowned as "King Edward" in Dublin, with his supporters naming him as Edward Plantagenet, 17th Earl of Warwick.
-Perkin Warbeck later claimed to be Richard, appearing in Ireland and calling himself king Richard IV.
-Margaret of York, Duchess of Burgundy, formally recognised Warbeck as Richard.
+Lambert Simnel initially claimed to be Prince Richard and was crowned as "King Edward VI" in Dublin, with his supporters later naming him as Edward Plantagenet, Earl of Warwick.
+Perkin Warbeck later claimed to be Prince Richard, appearing in Ireland and calling himself king "Richard IV".
+Margaret of York, Duchess of Burgundy, formally recognised Warbeck as Prince Richard.
 Margaret, Richard III's sister, an unrelenting opponent of Henry VII, had previously recognised Simnel as Warwick.
-Warbeck was also accepted as Richard by James IV of Scotland.
+Warbeck was also accepted as Prince Richard by James IV of Scotland.
 After a failed attempt to invade England he was captured.
 He retracted his claims, was imprisoned and later executed.
 Many modern historians believe he was an imposter, whose supporters accepted his claim for political reasons.